-Female founded Spot Parking was one of 15 global companies chosen to participate in the GLP without even stepping foot in the Mile High city.
-Here, Spot’s CEO Elizabeth Zealand shared her experience of a virtual immersion at this year’s event.
+Female founded Modii (formerly Spot Parking) was one of 15 global companies chosen to participate in the GLP without even stepping foot in the Mile High city.
+Modii's CEO, Elizabeth Zealand, shares her experience of a virtual immersion at this year’s event.

 The Global Landing Pad is an annual program hosted by the Denver Economic Development & Opportunity (DEDO) agency in partnership with the World Trade Center Denver (WTC).